 Temperament requirements of student nurse:

-- The student must exercise good judgment based on client's test results, instructor input, and nursing assessment in order to provide appropriate nursing care.
+- The student must exercise good judgment based on the client's test results, instructor input, and nursing assessment in order to provide appropriate nursing care.

 - The student nurse must work closely with others and interact with clients in a caring, professional manner to provide emotional support and education.